Last updated: 19/02/2025

 Tesla Model 3

-Interior changes for 2024 models include a screen for rear-seat passengers and the controversial removal of indicator and gear selector stalks from the steering wheel.
+Interior changes for current models include a screen for rear-seat passengers and the controversial removal of indicator and gear selector stalks from the steering wheel.
 Indicator and windscreen wiper functions are replaced by touch sensitive buttons on the steering wheel and gears are selected using a swipe action on the side of the screen.

 Read more about Tesla.